codingpains/camelize-object/README.md

-# camelize-object
+# Camelobj
-Changes all properties to camel case
+Changes all properties to camel case, except for the provided exceptions.